 HDR Advisory Panel for Empirical Research

 Support material for Human Ethics can be found on the myResearch website.
-Please refer to the Create an ethics application Quick Reference Guide for instructions on how to create an ethics application.
+Please refer to the instructions on creating an ethics application.

 The Faculty has established an advisory panel to assist Law students undertaking empirical research.
 Members of this advisory panel have experience as a member of the SCERH and/or as a researcher conducting empirical research.
 They are able to assist students and their supervisors in the initial stages of the design of their empirical research.